gtk-rs/lgpl-docs/gtk/vendor.md

 [keybinding signal][`BindingSignal`]
 which gets emitted when a keybinding that scrolls is pressed.
-The horizontal or vertical adjustment is updated which triggers a signal that the scrolled windows child may listen to and scroll itself.
+The horizontal or vertical adjustment is updated which triggers a signal that the scrolled window’s child may listen to and scroll itself.
 ## `scroll`
 a `ScrollType` describing how much to scroll
 ## `horizontal`